Ameba-AIoT/ameba-rtos-z2/README.md

 * Use command `apt-get install bc` to install "bc".

 # Configure the Project
-* For general configurations, you can configure the options in "platform_opts.h".
+* For general configurations, you can configure the options in "/project/.../GCC-RELEASE/platform_opts.h".
-* For BT configurations, you can configure the options in "platform_opts_bt.h".
+* For BT configurations, you can configure the options in "/project/.../GCC-RELEASE/platform_opts_bt.h".

 # Compile the Project
 1) Open the Cygwin Terminal or Linux terminal.